illumine/articles/Containers/Docker-Container-Env-Arg.md

 CMD while true; do sleep 15 ; done
 ```

-The file `test.txt`
+The contents of the file `test.txt`, we use the Environment variables and Build Arguments:

 ```
   blah blah.....  ${myarg}
   blah blah.....  ${myenv}
 ```

+## Build and Run the container
-The docker compile and run commands:
+The docker build  and run commands:

 ```